ashkanans/text-similarity-and-clustering/README.md

 #### **Step 2: Generating Min-Hash Signatures**

 - After parameter optimization, Min-Hash signatures are generated for the input shingle sets.
-- The number of hash functions is calculated as \( r \times b \), ensuring the signatures align with the chosen parameters.
+- The number of hash functions is calculated as \( r x b \), ensuring the signatures align with the chosen parameters.
 - Min-Hash signatures provide a compact representation of the input data, enabling efficient similarity computations.